 Duckworth attended college at the University of Hawaii and then went on to the George Washington University, where she earned a Masters of Arts in International Affairs.
 Following graduation, Duckworth, who is fluent in Thai and Indonesian, moved to Illinois, where she began pursuing a Ph.D. in Political Science at Northern Illinois University.
-While at NIU she also worked at the School of Nursing researching public health and environmental causes of cancer.
-Later Ms Duckworth worked for Rotary International as a manager for administration of Rotary's clubs in the Asia Pacific Region.
+While at NIU she also worked at the School of Nursing, researching public health and environmental causes of cancer.
+Later Ms. Duckworth worked for Rotary International as a manager for administration of Rotary clubs in the Asia Pacific Region.

 In 2004, Duckworth was deployed to Iraq as a Blackhawk helicopter pilot for the Illinois Army National Guard.
 She was one of the first Army women to fly combat missions during Operation Iraqi Freedom until her helicopter was hit by an RPG on November 12, 2004.
-Duckworth lost her legs and partial use of her right arm in the explosion and was awarded a Purple Heart for her combat injuries.
+Duckworth lost her legs and partial use of her right arm and was awarded a Purple Heart.

-Duckworth spent the next year recovering at Walter Reed Army Medical Center.
-As one of the highest-ranking patients, she quickly became an advocate for her fellow Soldiers and testified before Congress about caring for our Veterans and wounded warriors.
+Duckworth spent the next year recovering at Walter Reed Army Medical Center where she quickly became an advocate for her fellow Soldiers and testified before Congress about caring for our Veterans and wounded warriors.

 Following her recovery, Duckworth ran for Congress in 2006.
 After a narrow loss, she became Director of the Illinois Department of Veterans Affairs.
-In Illinois, she worked to create a tax credit for employers who hired Veterans, established a first-in-the-nation 24/7 crisis hotline for Veterans, and developed innovative programs to improve Veterans’ access to housing and health care.
+She worked to create a tax credit for employers who hired Veterans, established a first-in-the-nation 24/7 Veterans crisis hotline, and developed innovative programs to improve Veterans’ access to housing and health care.

 In 2009, President Obama appointed Duckworth to be Assistant Secretary of Veterans Affairs.
-At VA, Duckworth led an initiative to end homelessness among Veterans.
+At VA, Duckworth led an initiative to end Veterans homelessness.
 She created the Office of Online Communications to improve the VA’s accessibility, especially among young Veterans, and also worked to address the unique challenges that Native American and female Veterans face.